 Combine butter and sugar.
 Beat until creamed.
 Add eggs, lemon juice, and orange juice.
 Beat well.
 Add dry ingredients, stir in fruit and nut mixture.
 Drop by spoonfuls on pan.
 Bake in oven for 15 minutes at 350°F.

-Make this old fashioned Christmas cookie recipe ahead as far as possible for increased flavor.
+Make this homemade Christmas cookie recipe ahead as far as possible for increased flavor.
 Store in airtight containers. —W. Elmore

 3 egg whites only, beaten stiff, 1/2 lb shredded coconut, 3/4 cup white sugar, 1 teaspoon red coloring; mix and drop from teaspoon on buttered baking tins.
 Put 1/2 candied cherries on top and bake in moderate oven (350°F) till brown. —Mrs. H. Hutchison